JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-17-androidqgestures.md

 - When thumb is not near max/min: you can swipe back from both edges

 ## Crosstalk with brightness sliders
-Unfortunately, all isn't good just yet in, because in very rare cases back navigation would still accidentally causee `onTouchEvent` of our custom brightness slider to also be called:
+Unfortunately, all isn't good just yet, because in very rare cases back navigation would still accidentally cause `onTouchEvent` of our custom brightness slider to also be called:

 ![Back navigation gestures first causes brightness slider to jump to max before navigating back]({{ site.url }}{{ site.baseurl }}/img/blog/androidqgestures/crosstalk_exclusion.gif){: .align-center}

 Imagine a user opening our app, lowering the brightness of a room and then navigating back just to see the brightness jumping back to 100% right before the app exits... infuriating!

 To fix this we decided to detect whether a swipe gesture is being performed near the min/max of the brightness slider while the thumb isn't there.
-In that case, the system should handle the navigate back and we should ignore the touch:
+In that case, the system should handle the back gesture and we should ignore the touch:

 ```kotlin
 private fun isTouchInterferingWithBackNavigation(touchX: Float): Boolean {